stewartweiss/ossd_course_materials/git-collaboration-workflow/README.md

 merging and rebasing and is also published on the website.
 They are not complete yet, but contain sufficient material:
 [Tutorial on Merging and Rebasing](http://www.compsci.hunter.cuny.edu/~sweiss/course_materials/csci395.86/slides/git_merge_rebase.html).
+They also assume that you are familiar with how to clone and fork repositories on GitHub.

 2. Although any Git server could be used for this activity, the instructions